 Airbnb for Work - Content strategy and content marketing (Time on account: 2017)

-I led content operations for the newly-formed business travel group at Airbnb which broadly meant driving forward the strategy and then generating content that was on time, on brief and under budget.
+I led strategy and content operations for the newly-formed business travel group at Airbnb which broadly meant driving forward the strategy with key executives and then generating content that was on time, on brief and under budget.

-The strategic agency and I partnered to create a strategy that added value to the prospect while aligning with Airbnb's product and business goals.
-I led creation of articles, infographics and videos to help support travel managers at all stages of the customer journey and tailored to particular personas.
+Our strategy was guided by target personas and a very in-depth customer journey.
+I led creation of articles, infographics and videos to help support travel managers at all stages of the customer journey.
 We also structured our process in a way that prepared for Marketo implementation and a robust lead scoring program.

-A demand generation site launches in Q1 2018 and it's anticipated that business travel will be a billion dollar part of the home-sharing economy within the next few years, thanks in some part to our work.
+The site launched in late March, 2018.
+It's anticipated that business travel will be a billion dollar part of the home-sharing economy within the next few years, thanks in some part to our work.

 J.P.
 MORGAN - Content marketing strategy (Time on account: 2013-2014)